worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 gqlQuery(QUERY).then(console.log)
 ```

-Yet there is a problem: The above will always return an array of all the episodes from our entire database.
-This means that if we only want the two most recent episodes we can do the following in our query:
+This works, but it always return an array of **all** the episodes from our entire database.
+If we only want the two most recent episodes we can do the following in our query:

 ```graphql
 query {